 China takes music education seriously.
 It employs our British exam system (mainly the ABRSM, Trinity College London and the London College of Music exam boards) and apparently has now overtaken the UK in the number of instrumental entries each year.
 The results of their music study are impressive.
-All children will be able to read music, play an instrument, and most are encouraged to learn at least two instruments, participate in music exams and music festivals (so will have been exposed to plenty of performance practice) and consequently classical concerts are well patronised.
+All children will be able to read music, play an instrument, and most are encouraged to learn at least two instruments, participate in music exams and music festivals, and consequently classical concerts are well patronised.
 Young families frequent concerts and recitals regularly; they don’t view them as ‘high-brow’ or obsolete.
 Isn’t this what we should be aiming for here in Britain?

 China has the huge advantage of being a wealthy country and they are building on this reputation all the time.
 However, the secret to their success is primarily in the way they view classical music and music study; it must be included in the school syllabus and it must be practised and admired as something worthwhile.
 Most children won’t use it as a career option but they will hopefully develop a love of and interest in music which will perpetuate this art form for future generations.
 Unless we adopt this kind of approach our classical music scene will continue to die.